hyphacoop/hypha.coop/_work/restructuring-futures.md

 ---
-title: Cosmos
+title: Restructuring Futures
 logo:
 work-type:
-    - Blockchain development
+    - Alternative economies
-    - Community stewardship
+    - Embodied creation
-    - Decentralized ecosystems
+    - Operating models
-    - Deliberative governance
+    - Social purpose organizing
-    - Testnet infrastructure
+    - Virtual artistic collaboration
-excerpt: 'Hypha is a [Cosmos Hub](https://hub.cosmos.network/main/hub-overview/overview.html) core team and Interchain Foundation grant recipient, focusing on governance and testnet management.'
+excerpt: Restructuring Futures is a multi-stakeholder project seeking to reimagine embodied artistic and social collaboration in virtual spaces.
-order: 1
+order: 3
 ---
-Hypha is a [Cosmos Hub](https://hub.cosmos.network/main/hub-overview/overview.html) core team and Interchain Foundation grant recipient, focusing on governance and testnet management.
-Our governance goals are to improve deliberation among stakeholders by stewarding thoughtful and values-oriented decision making.
-We manage Cosmos Hub testnets where we run infrastructure and coordinate with validators, developers, and users to test software releases and build technical capacity in the ecosystem.
+Restructuring Futures is a multi-stakeholder project seeking to reimagine embodied artistic and social collaboration in virtual spaces.
+Through the use of prototypes, this Canada Council for the Arts-funded initiative demonstrates how artist-run organizations can create operational models that are outside of the status quo, and are consistent with their beliefs.